• Home |

 Why We Chose It

-The 38 Special is a low recoil round, so your hands and wrists won't get sore from shooting all day, and neither will your wallet.
-These rounds are half the price of some 9mm and 45 ACP rounds, so you can stay at the range twice as long and spend the same amount of money on ammo.
+Remington UMC 38 Special is low-recoil ammo.
+Your hands and wrists won't get sore from firing it all day.
+You're wallet won't suffer much for it either.
+These rounds are half the price of some 9mm and 45 ACP alternatives, so you can stay at the range twice as long and spend the same amount of money.

 Honorable Mentions

-Though they're not as cheap as the rounds above, the Federal Range.
+Though its not as cheap as the rounds mentioned above, Federal Range.
 Target.
 Practice.
-45 ACP Ammo 230 Grain FMJ is nearly as cheap as it gets for 45 ACP ammo.
-I wouldn't want to carry these rounds for self-defense, but they're great for training purposes.
+45 ACP 230 grain FMJ is nearly as cheap as it gets for 45 ACP ammo.
+I wouldn't want to carry these rounds for self-defense, but they're great for training .

-If you want ammo that has comparable ballistics to your 9mm carry ammo, check out Black Hills Ammunition 9mm 115 Grain FMJ.
-These rounds will provide a similar feel to your carry ammo, but they won't cost nearly as much, making them great for target practice and self-defense training.
+If you want ammo that boasts comparable ballistics to your 115 grain 9mm carry ammo, check out Black Hills Ammunition 9mm 115 grain FMJ.
+These rounds provide a similar feel to your carry ammo, but they won't cost nearly as much, making them great for target practice and self-defense training.

 Aguila Super Extra 38 Grain CPHP